 Residential Teen Psychotic Disorder Treatment

-Treatment for teens with a Psychotic Disorder varies, according to the nature of the disorder as well as the severity.
+Teen Psychotic Disorder treatment varies from person to person, according to the nature of the disorder as well as the severity.
 In most cases, antipsychotic medication will be prescribed to help treat the delusional symptoms which the teen is experiencing.
-And in all cases, talk therapy will take place in combination with the medication.
+In addition, teen psychotic disorder treatment will include talk therapy.

 Some of the most common medications prescribed for psychotic disorders include:

 Talk therapy for the teen psychotic disorder treatment will incorporate a number of different approaches, including group sessions and family sessions.
 Some of the most important aspects of this therapy is recognizing and addressing any potentially dangerous hallucinations or delusions, in order to protect the teen, and possibly others, from any harm.
 Then, therapists work with teens to discuss what the teens are experiencing, provide a safe environment with which to evaluate the falsity of these experiences, and then implement behaviors and techniques toward the teen’s holistic treatment plan.

 What causes a Teen Psychotic Disorder?

 While there is not one known cause for Psychotic Disorders, there are several factors known to contribute: they tend to be hereditary, more likely in people who have experienced severe stress over a lasting amount of time, and be linked to an imbalance of brain chemicals.